thuhcsi/DNN-HMM-Course/T2-GMM-HMM/README.md

 Answer questions:
-- Q9 (1 point): How many MonoPhones do we use ?
+- Q8 (1 point): How many MonoPhones do we use ?
 (Hint: check `exp/mono/phones.txt`, the MonoPhones we mean here do not contain eps, #0 and #1)
-- Q10 (1 point): If we choose 3-state HMM to model all those MonoPhones, how many states will we have ?
+- Q9 (1 point): If we choose 3-state HMM to model all those MonoPhones, how many states will we have ?
 (Hint: run the following commands and count the number of Triples in `final.mono.mdl.txt`)
 	```sh
 	source ./path.sh
 	gmm-copy --binary=false exp/mono/final.mdl final.mono.mdl.txt
 	```
-- Q11 (3 points): Explain the meaning of each item in the above triple (i, j, k). docs: [link](https://kaldi-asr.org/doc/hmm.html#transition_model_identifiers)

 <details>
 <summary>PROGRESS BAR</summary>